Best Irons for Mid Handicappers 2025 (Our Top 10 Picks)

 The mid handicap irons feature a premium chrome finish that gives these irons a world-class appearance in your golf bag.

-Ping claims these irons provide a boost of 7-10 yards over comparable models.
+Ping claims these irons provide a boost of 7 to 10 yards over comparable models.

 During our time with the G430 irons on the range and course, we found the golf clubs offered top flight distance with quick, high launch that measured favorably on the Trackman.